 The amount you can receive ranges from $50-$1,200, depending on your family size and income level.

-People can check their eligibility now through the Washington State Department of Revenue Working Families Tax Credit website.
+People can check their eligibility and apply now through the Washington State Department of Revenue Working Families Tax Credit website.

 To be eligible, you must: